 NHTSA Rating: 4/5 | Seat Dimensions: 21 x 18.5 x 26 inches | Seat Weight: 19.5 pounds | Weight: 5-40 pounds | Height: Up to 49 inches

 While we don't suggest you buy a convertible car seat for your baby in the first year, you might decide you want to buy something now anyway, so that you don't have to worry about it a year and a half down the line.
-The Britax Emblem is worth a try for parents with few specific needs, who don't mind shuffling baby in-and-out inside something slightly more massive than the norm.
+The Britax Emblem is worth a try for parents with few specific needs, who don't mind shuffling baby in-and-out inside something slightly larger than the norm.

 The Emblem is an attractive car seat with ample padding for the baby to rest against.
 It's as easy to install as the B-Safe 35, featuring LATCH connectors and built-in lock-offs to keep the seat securely in place.
 It doesn't secure quickly using the seatbelt method, so it's not a prime choice for parents moving in and out of vehicles.